A Vision for Garristown

 A group of people sitting around a banquet table in a meeting room, listening to a presentation being given by two men at the front of the room.
 There are presentation slides projected onto a screen, and some whiteboards on the sides.
 The room is lit with pinkish-red lighting.

-Islander Architects are leading a multi-disciplinary team of consultants who were selected through a competitive tender and appointed by the Garristown Vision Team and the Garristown Community Council.
+Islander Architects led a multi-disciplinary team of consultants who were appointed by the Garristown Vision Team and the Garristown Community Council.

 The methodology for the preparation of a community vision is based on the ‘Smart Villages’ concept that originated as a European Union initiative.